KhronosGroup/Vulkan-Samples/samples/extensions/vertex_dynamic_state/README.md

 This sample demonstrates how to use the `VK_EXT_vertex_input_dynamic_state` extension, which eliminates the need to create multiple pipelines in case of different binding and/or attribute descriptions.

 This extension changes how attributes and bindings are managed.
-Instead of static description during pipeline creation, this extension allows developer to change attributes and bindings using a function before every draw.
+Instead of static description during pipeline creation, this extension allows developers to change attributes and bindings using a function before every draw.

 Below is a comparison of common Vulkan vertex input description and dynamic one.